 Some take so much consideration into SEO writing that they tend to ‘force’ the insertion of keywords even if they do not fit into the sentence.
 Do not follow this approach or it will annoy your readers.
 Remember, they are intelligent enough to notice that you are trying to tweak the content to your benefit (or to sell) and not to give them information.
 Write content in a normal flow.

 Because you will tag your headings according to their significance, it is also appropriate for you to use the approach of journalists when writing: the inverted pyramid.
-Write the most important part of the content at the first two paragraphs.
-Explanation comes in the succeeding sentences.
-At the conclusion, summarize what you have written above and or course, highlight what is important.
+Write the most important part of the content in the first two paragraphs.
+The explanation comes in the succeeding sentences.
+At the conclusion, summarize what you have written above and of course, highlight what is important.

 Do not stress yourself thinking of extra words to include in your keyword for h1 tag.
 You can write it as it is.
 On the other hand, do not waste your time trying to fit only your primary keyword for your h1 tag.
 You can always include extra words for it.
 What you need to focus on is to make sure that your h1 tag effectively communicates the topic of the whole web page to search robots.

 You can opt to make your title page similar to your h1 tag.
 However, it is better if you create two versions.
 This is to be able to use new keywords or to specify your keywords further.
 For instance, this is your title page: “How to Choose Digital Cameras”.
 Make this as your h1 tag: “Shopping for your Digital Camera in Los Angeles, California”.
 In your h1 tag, you are able to include the word “shopping” and “Los Angeles, California”, which is the location of your shop.